upthebuzzard/upthebuzzard.github.io/_predicting_the_present/2020-04-20-48hrflashfiction2020-everything-becomes-connected.md

 “In the cloud, out there, along with the data.
 We just rent them.
 It’s cheap.
 On the other hand, here is where the costs are.
 Collecting the data in facilities like this.”

-Izzy’ again.
+Izzy again.
 “How do you prevent illegally sourced samples being fed into your system?”.
 She didn’t look at Tristan, and neither, very carefully, did he look at her.

 “Our scouts, of which we have many, operate under a strict code of practice where they first establish clear, unambiguous, documented permission *before* they obtain any samples.
 This all goes into the context.
 Any data and its correlations can be embellished or contradicted or removed entirely, at any time, which is a fundamental aspect of how the Core algorithms work.”